THE PROBLEM: ISIS is winning the war on social media.

 THE SOLUTION: Fight fire with fire, fight memes with memes.

-Allow me to point you to a piece over at Gizmodo from a few days ago.
+Allow me to point you to a piece over at Gizmodo.
 It focuses on a report by Kalev H. Leetaru, senior fellow at the George Washington University Center for Cyber and Homeland Security and a council member of the World Economic Forum Global Agenda Council on the Future of Government.

 Let's just say there's probably not a lot of blank space on this dude's business cards.